reiver/spacehost-values/README.md

 Making decisions makes you accountable.

-Certain roles are required to always be accountable.
+Certain roles are required to always be accountable for certain things.
 Even if these roles delegate or defer to others, they are still accountable for anything done by whomever they delegated or deferred to.

 Whomever would have gotten credit for something succeeding is the same person who gets blamed for its failure.

+---

+## Politics

+Humans are political creatures.
+Politics are normal.

+But your politics may _not_ be shared with others.

+It doesn't matter whether you call your _politics_ "morals", "ideology", "ethics", or "politics".
+It is all still _politics_ as far as this is concerned.

+If you discover that someone is _not_ receptive to your politics, stop sharing it with them.

+Don't make the workplace unnessarily political.